Verizon, Rogers, and Vodafone form global 5G interoperability group

 According to a release this morning, the Forum will “focus on the creation of uniform interoperability specifications” and marketplaces so developers and companies can deploy 5G solutions across multiple markets and nations.
 Members will also share their global best practices for deploying technology.

 “5G is a key enabler of the next global industrial revolution,” explained Verizon CEO Hans Vestberg, “where technology will transform how we live and work.
 It’s critical that technology partners around the world unite to create the most seamless global experience for our customers.”
-Fellow member CEOs, such as América Móvil’s Daniel Hajj suggested that the group’s work will enable 5G applications to work on a global scale, rather than just in individual countries, which might otherwise prove tricky, given the growing array of 5G-targeted edge computing solutions being offered in various regions.
+Fellow member CEOs, such as América Móvil’s Daniel Hajj, suggested that the group’s efforts will enable 5G applications to work on a global scale, rather than just in individual countries.
+This might otherwise prove tricky, given the growing array of 5G-targeted edge computing solutions being offered in various regions.

 The 5G Future Forum’s list notably doesn’t include any carrier from China, an omission that might seem surprising, given the massive scale and ambition of Chinese 5G deployments.
-However, security concerns over Chinese networking hardware — particularly but not exclusively gear made by government-backed Huawei and used in Chinese 5G networks — might be leading the Forum’s members to seek alternative solutions.
-We’ve reached out to see whether the omission was deliberate and whether other members will be allowed to join; if so, this article will be updated with additional details.
+However, security concerns over Chinese networking hardware — particularly, but not exclusively, gear made by government-backed Huawei and used in Chinese 5G networks — might be leading the Forum’s members to seek alternative solutions.
+We’ve reached out to see whether the omission was deliberate and whether other members will be allowed to join.
+If so, this article will be updated with additional details.